ArchiMickey/ArchiRF/README.md

   <img width="512" height="512" src="assets/imagenet-mmdit-rf.gif">
 </p>

 This is a self-interested project to create a Rectified Flow Model for my own experiments.
 These experiments can be meaningless, but I hope to learn something from them.
 Specifically, I want to learn how to implement a denoising diffusion probabilistic model(DDPM) and Rectified Flow which simplifies the process of diffusion and produces better results.
 Besides, I also implement several techniques introduced in some papers to improve the performance of the model.
+The whole project is trained using a single RTX 4090 GPU.

 ## Content
 This is a part mentioning what I have done in this project.
 I may keep updating this part to record my process.